LucTuc/gpt-pyg-attention/README.md

 GATv2, which fixes the static attention issue of vanilla GAT, reaches a similary low loss as the original transformer implementation.
 You can look at example outputs of all models in the model_outputs folder.
 Although they all produce non-sense, there is a very obvious improvements in the models that use attention over the simple bigram model, and it undoubtedly starts to resemble Shakespeare's style.

-Note that I trained these models on A100 GPU, so reproduction on your local machine might require downsizing the model parameters quite a bit.
+Note that I trained these models on an A100 GPU, so reproduction on your local machine might require downsizing the model parameters quite a bit.

 ## Acknowledgements
 This codebase and specifically the `gpt.py` and `bigram.py` code was originally created in the [Neural Networks: Zero To Hero](https://karpathy.ai/zero-to-hero.html) video lecture series by Andrej Karpathy, specifically on the first lecture on nanoGPT.
-Many thanks to him for making the code available and teaching me the the basics of LLMs in an intuitive manner.
+Many thanks to him for making the code available and teaching me the basics of LLMs in an intuitive manner.